TU Delft

 How can I contribute the the Grid Workloads Archive?

-If you have traces from your grid system, either complete or partial, please contact us at Grid Workloads Archive contact.
+If you have traces from your grid system, either complete or partial, please contact us at gwa@tudelft.nl.
 We will help you gather the traces, we will anonimize and process the traces, we will publish with your consent the traces, and we will give credit where its due.

 5. Team